CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-UI-User-Guide/NetQ-Configuration-Management/Application-Management.md

     {{<figure src="/images/netq/tca-suppress-rule-241.png" width="300">}}

-5. Click in the **Date/Time** field to set when you want the rule to be automatically re-enabled.
+5. Click in the **Date/Time** field to set when you want the rule to be automatically reenabled.

 6. Click **Disable**.